rayinla/rayinla.github.io/_posts/2020-4-2-3-ways-to-make-money-with-open-source.md

 What's great about sponsorships is that if you make the right deals, you can make much more than you would on, say, Adsense because you essentially cut out the middleman.
 Also, by aligning yourself with companies like DigitalOcean you further legitimize your product, though that's an admittedly small benefit.

 In an age when Microsoft is trying so hard to show users that they support open source, now is the time to take advantage of this and leverage goodwill.
 There is money to be made by persuading a tech company that a sponsorship logo on an open source landing page is worth a lot of money.

+<h3> Government Funding </h3>
+If you're wondering how to make money to develop open source project as a solo act, then you may be able to work in collaboration with  government institutions to build open source technologies.
+Now that entire industries are moving online, you may be able to find a rare position that allows you to get paid a salary while doing what you love.

 <h3>Paid Support</h3>
 Providing paid support would be the next step in terms of monetization depending on the size of the project.
 In fact, it should be the first step, because many businesses won't sniff your software if they can't get reliable customer service.
 The point of using open source software is to save time, but if a business has to waste that time fixing issues with a project, then they might as well build their own.
 Your knowledge of the project is more valuable than the project in a sense.